alshdavid/BorrowScript/README.md

 ## Interfaces

-Interfaces will be used as structurally evaluated types
+Interfaces will be used as structurally evaluated types to help with the creation of generic utilities and testing

 ```typescript
 class Foo {